torquebox/torquebox.org/news/2013-08-07-torquebox-3-0-0-beta2-released.md

 TorqueBox 2.
 If you previously tried to use torquebox-console with TorqueBox 3.0.0.beta1 or later updating to torquebox-console 0.3.0 should fix things.

+## Upgrading from 3.0.0.beta1

+No changes (other than bumping gem versions) should be required to your application or the AS7 configuration files to upgrade from TorqueBox 3.0.0.beta1 to 3.0.0.beta2.

 ## Don't be a stranger!